How Government Involvement is Perceived by Small Businesses

 Fast Facts About Small Business Digital Marketing

-Use of Twitter, YouTube, Pinterest and Instagram have increased.
+Use of LinkedIn and Instagram have increased.
+Twitter, YouTube, Pinterest and Facebook have decreased.

 45% of small businesses use social media to sell to potential customers.

 33% of small businesses use social media to gain likes and fans.

 54% of small businesses outsource graphic design and website design.

 32% of small businesses use social media to solicit or respond to customers' feedback.